-A tasty, Spinach and Parmesan Quiche is loaded with fresh spinach, onions, eggs, Parmesan cheese, shredded mozzarella and half and half; then baked into a frozen pie crust until golden brown.
+A tasty, Spinach and Parmesan Quiche is loaded with fresh spinach, onions, eggs, Parmesan cheese, shredded mozzarella, and a half and half, then baked into a frozen pie crust until golden brown.
 So Yummy!
 A spinach quiche like this one will make a wonderful addition to your breakfast or brunch table.

 Not only are they very practical, but they’re also convenient and very light to eat, especially when you want lighter meals during weeknights.

-An ideal dish to make for meatless Mondays!
-This Spinach and Parmesan Quiche is one of the lightest and most delicious quiche I have ever made!
+An ideal dish to make for the meatless weeknights!
+This Spinach and Parmesan Quiche is one of the lightest and most delicious quiches I have ever made!

 But the more vegetables you add, the healthier they will be, containing less fat and fewer calories than ones that are loaded with most cheeses.

 Honestly, this Spinach and Parmesan Quiche is SO good, you can certainly serve it anytime.

-Please PIN it to your Brunch / Breakfast Board ! … Thanks so much! 🙂
+Please PIN it to your Brunch or Breakfast Board!